 up close of the base’s changing forms

-japan and taiwan-based noiz architecture, design and planning
+japan and taiwan-based noiz architecture, design and planning were recently commissioned

 to design a cultural salon for taiwan land corporation to enhance the corporate identity of the company.

 the design theme of the project was ‘transformation’.

 along with designing the new interior the firm developed furniture for the salon,

 which followed with this notion of transforming. their morphing table and chairs are derived

 from iconic pieces of modern designed furniture. the forms morph from one typology of